 Mother's Day Dining Statistics

-16 Mother's Day Dining Promotion and Menu Ideas
+15 Mother's Day Dining Promotion and Menu Ideas

 Reminder to patrons: Always double-check with a restaurant if they're running a Mother's Day special when calling to reserve.
-The restaurant may have run a promotion last year, but have since changed their marketing strategy!
+The restaurant may have run a promotion last year, but have since changed their marketing strategy.

 3. Sell Them on a Second Visit

-Fogo de Chão gives a complimentary dining card to moms who eat there on Mother's Day.
+Fogo de Chão in Boston, MA gives a complimentary dining card to moms who eat there on Mother's Day.
 The card is only good for a few weeks, so it drives immediate demand for guests to return and enjoy their bottomless steak dinner.
 Your restaurant could offer a similar deal – a limited-time coupon or discount to create repeat business.

 4. Free Dessert

-7. Keep it Casual
+6. Keep it Casual

-8. Stock up on Surf & Turf
+7. Stock Up on Surf & Turf

 Think Mom wants a salad or a brunch buffet for her day?
 Think again.